Top 10 Tips for Maintaining Your Pet’s Healthy Skin

 10. Observe and Act Quickly

 Pay attention to any changes in your pet’s skin, such as redness, bumps, or hair loss.
-Early detection and treatment are key to preventing minor issues from becoming major problems.
-If you notice any concerning signs, consult your vet promptly.
+Early detection is key to preventing major problems.
+If you notice unusual odors, excessive licking, or scabs, consult your vet promptly.
+Keep a record of any changes to help your vet make an accurate diagnosis.